ICOM-CECA BEST PRACTICE Award

-This call for proposals is managed by ICOM CECA and aims to spread the use of the Best Practice document, and to encourage members’ participation in the CECA Annual Conference 2023 that will take place in Singapore (November 2023).
+This call for proposals is managed by ICOM CECA and aims to spread the use of the Best Practice document, and to encourage members’ participation in the CECA Annual Conference.
 This being done in order to promote sharing and exchange of museum experiences at international and intercontinental levels.

 To submit a proposal, it is necessary to download the online application, fill it in electronically and send it by email to Margarita Laraignée, Responsible of the CECA Best Practice award: firstname.lastname@example.org